ioankolot/Random_Natural_Gradient/README.md

 maxcut_optimization.py -- This is the main file.
 You can choose the type of graph (e.g. regular) and different optimization algorithms.

-exact_optimizers.py -- This file contains the different classical optimization algorithms used in the paper (QNG, SC-QNG, RNG and GD).
+optimizers.py -- This file contains the different classical optimization algorithms used in the paper (QNG, SC-QNG, RNG, and GD).

-fisher_information_matrix_circuit.py -- This file constructs the different classical Fisher information matrices and the quantum Fisher information matrix.
+fisher_matrices.py -- This file constructs the different classical Fisher information matrices and the quantum Fisher information matrix.

 problems.py -- This file generates a given MaxCut instance.

-quantum_circuit_exact.py -- This file generates the parameterized quantum circuit (details should be given in maxcut_optimization.py)